omrprks/template-react-library/README.md

-# template-node
+# template-react-library
-> Template containing commonly used config and package dependencies for project quickstarts
+> Template containing commonly used config and package dependencies for quickstarting React libraries